Three Holes Cross

 The cross is made of granite and stands 1.5 m high.
 The wheelhead includes four holes of which only three are fully cut through, giving the name of the cross and junction.
 The cross is a scheduled monument and Grade II listed building.

 There is a settlement of a few houses nearby.
 The nearest house, a little way away from the cross was formerly the toll house to allow passage to Wadebridge.

-An Iron Age fort known locally as Kelly Rounds (but mapped by Ordnance Survey as Castle Killibury) is situated 300 metres west of Three Holes Cross.
+An Iron Age fort known locally as Kelly Rounds (but mapped by the Ordnance Survey as Castle Killibury) is 300 metres west of Three Holes Cross.